meltyourface/blank/posts/Modern-practice/Oculus-Summoning-Ritual-for-Enlightened-Vision/index.md

 ## The Invocation of Oculus, the Entity of Enlightened Vision

-Objective: To summon a definitive entity, Oculus, who represents enlightened vision, clarity, and insight for the practitioner.
+**Objective**: To summon a definitive entity, Oculus, who represents enlightened vision, clarity, and insight for the practitioner.

-Preparation:
+**Preparation**:

 1. Determine the purpose: The practitioner must establish a clear intention for summoning Oculus.
 Common purposes include gaining insight into a specific situation, enhancing one's intuitive abilities, and obtaining knowledge of the unseen or hidden.